Beyond Passwords: Better Security Using Web Authentication API

 To understand the problem with passwords, it helps to have basic information on how conventional web authentication methods work.

-During registration for an online account, a site asks the user to create a username and password, otherwise known as an ID and a key.
+While registering for an online account, a site asks the user to create a username and password, otherwise known as an ID and a key.
 These are stored in the merchant’s database.
 Then, the next time one tries to access that account, the site will ask for their unique username (ID) and password (key).

 Traditional username and password schemes are based on a simple positive/negative verification mechanism.
 They’ve become increasingly vulnerable to cyberattacks as fraudsters have gotten better at compromising databases and tricking users into handing over personal information.